These Crockpot Pork Ribs are fall off the bone delicious and cooked to perfection.

 - 1 tsp.
 Red crushed pepper flakes

 - 2 tbsp.
 Worcestershire Sauce

 - 1 tsp.
 Dry mustard

 - 1 ½ tsp.
 Crushed Red Pepper flakes

 - 1 tsp.
 Ground black pepper

-- Meanwhile, in small sauce pan, add the ketchup, Worcestershire sauce, liquid smoke, apple cider vinegar, apple sauce, brown sugar, onion powder, garlic powder, dry mustard, crushed red pepper flakes, smoked paprika, ground pepper, and minced garlic.
+- Meanwhile, in a small saucepan, add the ketchup, Worcestershire sauce, liquid smoke, apple cider vinegar, applesauce, brown sugar, onion powder, garlic powder, dry mustard, crushed red pepper flakes, smoked paprika, ground pepper, and minced garlic.
 Stir until well combined and cover with lid.
 Simmer on low for, at least, one hour.